How to optimize your instagram account for social selling

 Use social listening

 It’s no secret that customers use social media platforms to share their shopping experiences with friends and families without being interrupted or biassed.
 They want to tell their stories to help other potential customers make the right purchase decision, so social media networks have become a great source of market research.
 Today, Instagram monitoring is an important element of your social media marketing strategy as it allows you to get insights from your customers.

 If you’re a large brand like Whole Foods, it’s more likely your customers will share their thoughts in the comment section, so it won’t take much effort to analyze that information.

 And if your customers tag your account when speaking about your brand, you get a notification in the Activity feed and it’s easy to track the conversation.
 But if they don’t tag you or add your branded hashtag, unless you use social listening tools.
 That way you need to make sure that you understand what people say about your brand to take care of them and offer a better solution to their problems.

 Over the last few years, Instagram has become a powerful ecommerce platform for brands that want to sell products online.
 With the power of social shopping on Instagram, brands of all sizes and shapes must understand how to launch an effective social selling campaign on the platform, and optimizing your Instagram account is a must.

-So, are you ready to optimize your Instagram account for social selling?
+So, tell us, are you ready to optimize your Instagram account for social selling?
 What tactics will you use first?
-Share your thoughts with us!
+Share your thoughts and experiences with us!